A Short Intro to Healthcare Reform:

-In 2014, you must have health insurance coverage or pay a tax penalty.
+You must have health coverage or pay a tax penalty.

 You will be able to get insurance, even if you've been turned down before.

-You are guaranteed insurance coverage, even if you have a serious or long-term condition, illness or injury.
+- You are guaranteed health insurance coverage, even if you have a serious or long-term condition, illness or injury.
 It doesn't matter if you've applied before or have been turned down for coverage.

 You may qualify for a break on your insurance premiums.

-Those who make less than four times the Federal Poverty Level may qualify for a break on their insurance premiums.
+- Those who make less than four times the Federal Poverty Level may qualify for a break on their insurance premiums.
 Depending on your income and household size, you could pay as little as $0 each month.
 Use this online premium assistance tool to see if you may qualify for premium assistance.

 Many health insurance plans will include broader benefits.

-Check-ups, blood tests and many common treatments will be covered by your insurance at $0 when you go to an in-network provider.
+- Preventive and wellness services will be covered by your insurance at $0 when you go to an in-network provider.
 In other words, when you go to the doctor, you won't pay for these services out-of-pocket if you go to a doctor in your network.